 Each week we will also feature two amazing and fabulous members of the Forward Movement staff.
 If you haven’t yet, check out the Forward Movement website for all sorts of fabulousness.

 The Rev. Laurie Brock serves as the rector of St. Michael the Archangel Episcopal Church in Lexington, Kentucky and is delighted to serve where she can cheer for the Alabama Crimson Tide in football and the Kentucky Wildcats in basketball.
-She blogs at Dirty Sexy Ministry, tweets at @drtysxyministry, is the co-author of Where God Hides Holiness: Thoughts on Grief, Joy and the Search for Fabulous Heels (Church Publishing), and contributor to many books, including the forthcoming There’s a Woman in the Pulpit: Christian Clergywomen Share Their Hard Days, Holy Moments and the Healing Power of Humor (SkyLight Paths).
+She blogs at Dirty Sexy Ministry, tweets at @drtysxyministry, is the author of an upcoming book on the spirituality of horses from Paraclete Press.
+She has co-authored a previous book for Church Publishing and has contributed to many books, including There’s a Woman in the Pulpit: Christian Clergywomen Share Their Hard Days, Holy Moments and the Healing Power of Humor (SkyLight Paths).
 When she’s not doing priest things, she is letting her horse Nina (The Official Lent Madness Horse) teach her about patience and peace.

 The Rev. Megan Castellan is Assistant Rector, and Chaplain at St. Paul’s Episcopal Church and Day School, Kansas City, Missouri.
 She is excited to be one of the few clergy to have a title (ARC) that is also a geometric figure, though why this fact has proved less amusing at parties, she can’t imagine.
 Her ongoing adventures and strong opinions are chronicled in her blog Red Shoes, Funny Shirt and on Twitter @revlucymeg.
 (She also writes on Mondays for the Episcopal Cafe, though the snark factor is significantly lower there.)
 In her spare time, she enjoys singing, cooking, being obsessive about television comedy, and marshaling the forces of the Ginger Rescue Squad, otherwise known as her rescue dog and rescue cat.